 Q: I need to rebuild my credit and have come to the conclusion that the only way I will be able to do it is with a secured card.
 I want to compare different offers and was wondering if you could tell me the top 10 secured credit cards to rebuild credit?

-A: As you know credit card offers are always changing, but here is a snapshot of what we consider to be the top 10 picks for 2014. #1-5 are sponsored offers that are often advertised on this site and #6-10 are offers not advertised here, but they are still potentially good options as well.
+A: As you know credit card offers are always changing, but here is a snapshot of what we consider to be the top 10 picks for 2015.
+The first three are sponsored offers that are often advertised on this site and the others are offers not advertised here, but they are still potentially good options as well.
+The Capital One Secured card is by far and away the most popular option in the market for the past few years, though.

 #1.
 Capital One Secured Platinum MasterCard (read review)